Helen Nearing

 Helen Knothe Nearing (February 23, 1904 – September 17, 1995) was an American author, advocate of simple living and a lifelong vegetarian.

 Biography

-Helen Knothe was born on February 23, 1904, in Ridgewood, New Jersey, as the daughter of Frank Knothe, who had a clothing business.
-She grew up in an economically comfortable family of Theosophists and was a lifelong vegetarian.
+Helen Knothe was born on February 23, 1904, in Ridgewood, New Jersey, the daughter of Frank Knothe, who had a clothing business.
+She grew up in an economically comfortable family of theosophists and was a lifelong vegetarian.
 She graduated from Ridgewood High School and studied the violin internationally.
 As a young woman, she had a romantic relationship with Jiddu Krishnamurti.